AnOliva/BRT-LakePulse/README.md

 This repository contains scripts used in Oliva *et al.* (*Water Research*, submitted and under review).
 The study objectives were (1) to explore the diversity of Potentially Pathogenic Bacteria (PPB); (2) to build a fecal multi-indicator from a cluster of co-occurring PPB; and (3) to predict the fecal multi-indicator over thousands of lakes.

 Boosted Regression Tree (BRT) models were applied over 1000 bootstrap samples through a boostrap aggregating (or bagging) ensemble method.
-This helped to determine the most influent environmental variables related to the abundance of the bacterial clusters and to make predictions.

-The folder provides all the script used from the raw data recovered and pre-processed to the BRT model outputs.
+Scripts provided were used from sections 2.2.4 to 2.4 in Oliva *et al.* (2023).

 ## Folder contents